Budibase/website/content/blog/data/data-entry-automation.md

 Of course, to make this kind of calculation, we need to understand the benefits and challenges that come along with data entry automation.

+Check out our guide to [invoice automation](https://budibase.com/blog/automation/invoice-automation/) for one set of practical examples.

 ## Benefits of data entry automation

 We’ll start with the positives - since on the whole, these are going to outweigh the downsides.